 Where do Santa Monica locals go for a dancing night out?

-You'll usually find them at The Room Santa Monica, a hideaway lounge that features classic libations in a swanky, dark setting with cozy booths and regular DJs.
+The Room Santa Monica is a popular gathering spot.
+It's a lounge that features classic libations in a swanky, dark setting with cozy booths and regular DJs.

-It's evident that Santa Monica is a city for live music when you step into these five venues:
+It's evident that Santa Monica is a city for live music when you step into these four venues:

 When you mention dive bars in Santa Monica, Chez Jay is inevitably going to come up in conversation.

-Known as the "celebrity dive" or "classy joint", Chez Jay has been serving Santa Monica for more than 50 years as one of the premier steak and seafood neighborhood restaurants in all of Southern California.
+Known as the "celebrity dive" or "classy joint", Chez Jay has been serving up eats and drinks in Santa Monica for more than 50 years as one of the premier steak and seafood neighborhood restaurants in all of Southern California.